zerofoil/Entity-Smasher/README.md

 Can be really useful when manipulating with monsters or animals, to keep them in cages, or just smash them for fun :)

-!!! warning This plugin has not been tested as much.
-If a config option is not provided in a correct way, error may occur.
+**This plugin has not been tested as much.
+If a config option is not provided in a correct way, error may occur.**

 ---